TheMakeDream/TwitchRecord2MP4/README.md

 To do this, double-click on `command.bat` and either select :
 - 1 to download and put the link just after
-- 2 to convert the file from .ts to .mp4 (it takes about 20min for 1h so it can be long) just by dragging the file into the terminal
+- 2 to convert the file from .ts to .mp4 and convert the codec h264 on h265 (it takes about 20min for 1h so it can be long) just by dragging the file into the terminal

 # Dependencies
 - [FFmpeg](https://ffmpeg.org/) - FFmpeg is a powerful multimedia framework that is used to handle audio and video processing tasks in this project.
 It is essential for tasks such as video conversion, encoding, and streaming.